mrdijk/EnergyEfficient_FL/fabric/k8s/README.md

 # Next, you can follow the subsequent step in the k8s_setup.ipynb notebook

 # You can run the above command with some modifications to test variables, such as:
-# This command is used to test if a variable is loaded from the group_vars in the inventory file (change node1 to something else, such as etcd)
+# This command is used to test if a variable is loaded from the group_vars in the inventory file (you can change all to a more specific one such as node1)
-ansible -i inventory/dynamos-cluster/inventory.ini node1 \
+ansible -i inventory/dynamos-cluster/inventory.ini all \
-  -m debug -a "var=etcd_listen_client_urls" \
+  -m debug -a "var=ntp_enabled" \
   --private-key=~/.ssh/slice_key
-# TODO: test

 # If things fail and you need to fix that in between, use the reset.yml to reset the cluster first before trying again the above command
 # This is because if some things failed mid-deploy, such as etcd, it might conflict/skip important files, etc.